-Text file that contains terms.
-Regular expression is used to define the format.
+A text file that contains terms.
+Regular expressions are used to define the format.

 Excel or OpenDocument spreadsheet file that contains terms.

 Microsoft's legacy glossary file that contains terms and translations used by Microsoft products.
 Files use CSV format and .csv file extension.
-You can download language specific zip file that contains several glossaries from MSDN download page.
+You can download language-specific zip file that contains several glossaries from the MSDN download page.
 Most recent Microsoft glossaries are in TBX format.

 Comma-separated values file that contains terms.

 Database that contains terms.

-When you install Soluling the setup creates a local editable glossary in a local SQLite database and adds that into Soluling's glossary list.
-The glossary is initially empty.
-You can import terminology data into the glossary from variouse sources.
+When you install Soluling, the setup creates a local database termbase in a local SQLite database and adds that into Soluling's termbase list.
+The termbase is initially empty.
+You can import terminology data into the termbase from various sources.

-You can have multiple local glossaries.
-In addition you have any number of cloud glossaries.
-However if you have several glossaries added into glossary list they might slow down the glossary engine.
-In that case it recommended to remove the read-only glossaries and import them into the editable glossary.
-Because local glossary works on database it can cope with very large term count.
+You can have multiple database termbase.
+In addition, you have any number of cloud termbases.
+However, if you have several glossaries added into the glossary list, they might slow down the glossary engine.
+In that case, it recommended to remove the glossaries and import them into a termbase.
+Because termbase works on a database it can cope with very large term count.

-Soluling uses spell chechers for stemming that are needed when finding terms in your text.
+Soluling uses spell checkers for stemming that is needed when finding terms in your text.

-What is the difference between a glossary, translation memory, existing translations, and machine translator?
+What is the difference between a termbase, translation memory, existing translations, and machine translator?